Curriculum Vitae

 • Presenter, “Anti-Fascist Pirates, Street Rioters, and Transnational Politics: Portuguese Political Exiles in Toronto – the Canadian Portuguese Democratic Committee (1959-1961),” New Frontiers in Graduate History Conference, York University, Toronto, February 2011

-Guest lectures and roundtables
+Guest lectures, Q&As, and roundtables

 • Guest lecturer, “The Diplomatic Corps and the Making of the Portuguese Diaspora in Postwar Canada,” Instituto Diplomático, Lisbon, September 21, 2022